We may earn money or products from the companies mentioned in this post.

 Finding a shaded place to eat will help you stay cool, help your food, whether it is food you purchased or food you brought into Disneyland, from getting dry and stale.

 After having lunch in the shade, where it can feel a million… okay 20… degrees cooler, we felt rejuvenated for our afternoon in the parks.
-We were doing open to close in the parks because of the shorter hours, but in July of 2021 Disneyland is increasing park hours, so the next tip might be a good fit for you.
+We were doing open-to-close in the parks.
+Which is rare for us.
+We normally follow the next tip…

 3. Take a mid-day break

-A few years ago, my family fell in love with the mid-day break.
-I used to always be an open to close gal, or we would leave around dinner time if my kids were tired.
+Several years ago, my family fell in love with the mid-day break.
+I used to always be an open-to-close gal, or we would leave around dinner time if my kids were tired.
 But one year, we tried the mid-day break and I was hooked.

 Hear me out on this one.
 A fan is a great idea to help keep you cool, but you can’t just bring any fan into the park.